delapazruiz/abm.disease.mobility.wastewater/README.md

 *Dealing with differences in spatiotemporal resolutions*
 ================

-Néstor DelaPaz-Ruíz, Ellen-Wien Augustijn, Mahdi Farnaghi, Raul Zurita-Milla.
+Néstor DelaPaz-Ruíz, Ellen-Wien Augustijn, Mahdi Farnaghi, Shaheen A. Abdulkareem, Raul Zurita-Milla.
 June, 2024

 -   [About](#about)
 -   [Getting Started](#getting-started)